 This busy small town sits on two major highways that service the beef, timber and coal industries.
 Up to a thousand vehicles can pass through in one day and it is not unusual to see ten triple road trains outside the roadhouse.

 The roadhouse is a hive of activity 24 hours a day, and up to 1700 people a day call in for a cuppa, snack, meal or fuel.
 The meals have a reputation across Queensland, with a couple of unique house specialities.
 One of these is the Dingo Trap burger, a large burger with the works plus lashings of hot chilli sauce to give it ‘some bite’!

-The origin of the town’s name is shrouded in mystery.
-Some say a railway surveyor saw a dingo on the creek bank and gave the town its name whilst others say that Moses Wafer, an early pioneer, heard dingoes howling at night and named the town after his campsite.
+All this activity goes on under the watchful gaze of the only known life-size bronze dingo statue.
+The origin of the town’s name is shrouded in mystery – some say a railway surveyor saw a dingo on the creek bank and gave the town its name.
+Others say that Moses Wafer, the early pioneer, heard dingoes howling at night and named the town around his camping site.

 Dingo Queensland 4702